strangelookingnerd/qualys-cs-plugin/README.md

 ### Generate Pipeline Script *(for pipeline project only)*

 If you are configuring pipeline project, click the `Generate Pipeline Script` button.
 It will give you a command which you can copy and paste in your project's pipeline script.

+## Release/v1.7.0.1
+ * v1.7.0.1 contains support for the containerd runtime environment
+     * Please refer to the documentation for the required configuration with respect to containerd environment
+ * Platform input field is not changed from dropdown to input text field.